 - Saves teeth from extraction

-- Prevents the need for more costly restorations and time-consuming procedures
+- Prevents the need for more costly restorations

 Root Canal Treatment Process

+Your consultation is a great time to ask any questions you may have.
 After you and Dr. Grivas have both decided to go forward with root canal treatment, we’ll help set you up for your next appointment.

 Before your root canal treatment begins, we’ll clean your mouth out and apply a local anesthetic to keep you pain-free during your treatment.
-We’ll also make sure any sedation you may have chosen is working properly alongside your anesthetic.
+We’ll also make sure any sedative you may have chosen is working properly alongside your anesthetic.
 Once we’re certain you’re comfortable, Dr. Grivas will proceed.

 Root Canal Treatment

 Once your crown is ready, we’ll cover your tooth with your custom-made dental crown to restore its form and function and protect it from further damage and infection.
-Once the inflammation and sensitivity has diminished, you’ll be able to enjoy a full, healthy smile again.
+Once the inflammation and sensitivity have diminished, you’ll be able to enjoy a full, healthy smile again.